UPDATED 6th April 2020

 - NO PUBLIC CHURCH SERVICES– We have been advised to stop meeting together for worship in our usual large numbers, until further notice.

 - MAIN SERVICES WILL BE ONLINE – From this Sunday we are hoping to live-stream services on the internet, and make them available for download.
-These will be available on our Facebook page (@StMarysCheadle) and the Website (www.cheadle.org.uk)
+These will be available on our YouTube page (St.Mary’s Cheadle), Facebook page (@StMarysCheadle) and the Website (www.cheadle.org.uk)

-- SPECIAL SERVICES HAVE SPECIAL ARRANGEMENTS– Funerals and weddings will go ahead, but we will work with families to encourage fewer guests, and put into place appropriate social distancing provision during the services
+- SPECIAL SERVICES HAVE SPECIAL ARRANGEMENTS– Funerals and weddings may only go ahead, with immediate family only; but we will work with families to provide live links and other appropriate social distancing provisions.

-- SPACE FOR PRAYER IN CHURCH & ONLINE– We are hoping to publish times that the church building will be open during the day for people to use for prayer, while keeping appropriate social distance.
-We hope also to set up some on-line prayer meetings that people can opt in to and interact with.
+- SPACE FOR PRAYER IN CHURCH & ONLINE– The Church Building cannot be used at present.
+We have set up daily prayers and a weekly prayer meeting that people can opt in to and interact with.
 Keep in touch for details.

 - NO OTHER MEETINGS – There will be no other meetings of groups – youth, school or social until further notice.
 However we are exploring alternative ways of keeping group social connections, so keep in touch and watch this update.